 All dance majors, of course, continue their studio dance training throughout their four years at Muhlenberg, working closely with the Dance Program's internationally acclaimed faculty and guest artists.
 Most also continue to perform on the Mainstage and in informal concerts and ensembles.

-Both academic dance concentrations provide an excellent foundation for continuing studies at the master's degree level.
+Academic dance concentrations provide an excellent foundation for continuing studies at the master's degree level.
 Many dance science students go on to careers in dance medicine, physical therapy, and occupational therapy, and some have gone on to medical school to become doctors specializing in dance medicine.
 Dance scholarship students can go on to continued study in history and sociology, as well as arts administration and management.

-Coursework for Dance Science and Dance Scholarship concentrators includes:
+Coursework for Dance Science concentrators includes:

 - Continued training in ballet, jazz, tap, and modern dance

 - Optional courses in biology, comparative anatomy, physiology, psychology, and general physics